cedricwhitney/NUP-annotator/README.md

    - Guide you to select your assigned batch
    - Set up a new project with your batch's conversations
    - Configure the correct taxonomy structure

+## Overview

+This project facilitates consistent annotation across multiple annotators:
+- Each annotator runs their own local instance of Label Studio
+- All instances are configured with the same taxonomy structure
+- Annotators work independently on their local installations
+- Results can be exported and compared across annotators
+- Balanced batch assignments ensure even distribution of work
+- Unique conversation IDs enable reliable tracking across batches

+The setup ensures everyone has identical project configuration while maintaining independent workspaces.

+## Data Organization

+The project uses a structured approach to manage conversation data:

+- **Master Sample File**: Contains all conversations with unique IDs
+- **Batch Files**: Distributed tasks for each annotator
+  - Each task is assigned to exactly 2 raters
+  - Each rater gets 20 tasks
+  - Balanced overlap between rater pairs
+  - Robust against rater dropout

+## Annotation Interface

+The Label Studio interface is configured with:

+- **Conversation Display**: Shows the full conversation with proper formatting
+- **Turn Selection**: Allows annotators to focus on specific turns
+- **Comprehensive Taxonomy**: Includes categories for:
+  - Media Format
+  - Function/Purpose
+  - Topic Classification
+  - Interaction Features
+  - Restricted Flags
+  - Prompt Quality
+  - Answer Form
+  - Self-Disclosure
+- **Task Identification**: Displays conversation IDs for reference

 ## Annotation Export & Sharing